• Care Home

 Good

-Broomcroft House is a ‘care home.’
+Date of assessment: 20 May – 01 June 2026.
+Broomcroft House is a 'care home.'
 People in care homes receive accommodation and nursing or personal care as single package under one contractual agreement.
-CQC regulates both the premises and the care provided, and both were looked at during this inspection.
-Broomcroft House is an 87 bed home providing personal and nursing care to older people with a range of support needs, including people living with dementia.
-There were 46 people living at Broomcroft House at the time of this inspection.
+CQC regulates both the premises and the care provided, and both were looked at during this assessment.
+Broomcroft House can support up to 87 people, at the time of our assessment 59 people were living at the service.
+Staff provided personal and nursing care to older people with a range of support needs, including people living with dementia.
+We carried out a comprehensive assessment of the service covering all quality statements, in all key questions.
+This assessment was carried out due to the length of time since the service’s last assessment.